-Apollo 1: Astronauts Gus Grissom, Ed White, and Roger Chafee were on the launch pad on January 27, 1967 when a fire broke out inside their Apollo capsule.
-The accident led to major design and engineering changes to the Apollo line, enabling it to safely delivery astronauts to the moon on later missions.
+Apollo 1 Fire: Astronauts Gus Grissom, Ed White, and Roger Chafee were on the launch pad on January 27, 1967 when a fire broke out inside their Apollo capsule.
+The accident led to major design and engineering changes to the Apollo capsule, enabling it to safely delivery astronauts to the moon on later missions.
 All three astronauts lost their lives.

-Columbia: Astronauts Rick Husband, William McCool, Michael Anderson, Ilan Ramon, Kalpana Chawla, David Brown, and Laurel Salton Clark were 15 minutes from landing at the end of their 17 day scientific mission on February 1, 2003 when mission control lost contact with Columbia.
+The Space Shuttle Columbia Disaster: Astronauts Rick Husband, William McCool, Michael Anderson, Ilan Ramon, Kalpana Chawla, David Brown, and Laurel Salton Clark were 15 minutes from landing at the end of their 17 day scientific mission on February 1, 2003 when mission control lost contact with Columbia.
 The shuttle broke up on reentry, killing all aboard.
-The cause of the accident was attributed to a piece of foam having fallen off an external tank and punching a hole in Columbia’s left wing.
+The cause of the columbia accident was attributed to a piece of foam having fallen off an external tank and punching a hole in Columbia’s left wing.
 Shuttle flights since Columbia have undergone extensive tile integrity assessment, including pre-reentry visual review.

 In an address following the Columbia accident, then U.S. President Bush said “mankind is led into the darkness beyond our world by the inspiration of discovery and the longing to understand.
 Our journey into space will go on.”